The Lutheran Volunteer Corps is a community of faith uniting people to work for peace with justice.

 Religious Diversity: LVC is the most religiously diverse faith-based volunteer program in the US.
 Yearly, about 1/3 of LVC Volunteers are ELCA Lutheran, 1/3 are from other Christian denominations, and the last third come from a variety of other religious and spiritual traditions, including atheism and agnosticism.

 We do not discriminate on the basis of religious affiliation when hiring staff members, approving placements, or selecting LVC Volunteers.
 LVC is not under the authority of any particular church organization and is governed by an independent, national board of directors (most of whom are Lutheran and some of whom are not).

-A significant component weaved throughout the LVC experience is exploring spirituality.
+Spiritual Growth: A significant component weaved throughout the LVC experience is exploring spirituality.
 LVC staff and board commit to have a spiritual centering practice at every meeting and Volunteers are encouraged to use this year (and beyond!) to explore their own spirituality in the context of community.
 Accompanied by a spirituality mentor, Volunteers meet monthly as a house to do activities and have conversations related to spirituality.
-Also, in the 2015-16 program year, a number of LVC Volunteers are participating in two online contextual theology courses taught by Luther Seminary faculty, to provide a space for deeper theological reflection on their service year.
+In 2015, LVC began partnering with ELCA seminaries to provide optional online seminary course modules to deepen theological reflection during the LVC service year.